Skip to main content

 In larger zoos, wildlife parks or aquariums, you could progress from keeper to team leader or head keeper.

-You might need to relocate to another part of the country to work your way up into higher positions, as competition for senior jobs can be tough.
+You might need to relocate to another part of the country to advance to senior positions, as competition for jobs can be strong.

-With experience and a degree, you could become a curator.
-You could also move into education or conservation research.
+With experience and a degree, you could become a collections curator.
+You could also move into conservation education, breeding programmes or research.

 Current opportunities